unby6/hot-ptato/README.md

 - RGBeet
 - basil_squared

-### The four horsechicots of the potatocalypse - Week 6
+### The four horsechicots of the potatolypse - Week 6
 - lord.ruby
 - nxkoo
 - Lily Felli